badal-io/airflow2-local-ci-cd/README.md

 ### 2.1 &nbsp; GCP Cloud Shell:

 <strong> !Note: GCP Cloud Shell has several limitations.
-Everytime when the session is expired or closed, you must repeat the Airflow initializaiton steps provided in section #4 (steps 4.1 & 4.2) </strong>
+Everytime when the session is expired or closed, you have to re-run the Airflow initializaiton steps given in the section #4 (steps 4.1 & 4.2) </strong>

   - 2.1.1 &nbsp; Access GCP Cloud Shell from your browser using your crdentials: https://ide.cloud.google.com